 Anta is one of China’s main sports brands.
-Anta has several high caliber signature athletes including Klay Thompson and Gordon Hayward.
-And though they might not be as popular as other brands in the US, Anta basketball shoes are great on court performers.
+Anta has several high-caliber signature athletes including Klay Thompson and Gordon Hayward.
+And though they might not be as popular as other brands in the US, Anta basketball shoes are great on-court performers.
 Specifically, the Thompson and Hayward signature lines are some of the brand’s best.
-They might not be on the level of the LeBron and KD signature lines quite yet, but they’re on on track to be some of the top signature lines you can find on the NBA hardwood.
+They might not be on the level of the LeBron and KD signature lines quite yet, but they’re on track to be some of the top signature lines you can find on the NBA hardwood.

-Anta basketball shoes are some of the best shoes you can get outside of the mainstream, so if you are looking for something a bit different, but that will give you some great on court performance, you are in the right place.
+Anta basketball shoes are some of the best shoes you can get outside of the mainstream, so if you are looking for something a bit different, but that will give you some great on-court performance, you are in the right place.
 You can also check out our list of the best basketball shoes overall, if you want to check out what else is out there.

 Which NBA Players wear Anta Basketball Shoes?